maj38/faq/README.md

 $validator = Validator::make(Input::get(), $rules);

-7) Disable it by this code
+7) Disable it by the following code to test it.
+Once disabled, validation will pass.

   Honeypot::disable();